Congratulations on your acceptance!

 Proof of Enrolment Letters

-Students who require confirmation of their status at McGill can obtain a letter acknowledging they have accepted enrolment in the BCL/LLB program at the Faculty of Law.
+Students who require confirmation of their status at McGill can obtain a letter acknowledging they have accepted enrolment in the BCL/JD program at the Faculty of Law.

-Prior to course registration you can request this letter by sending an email to the admissions.law [at] mcgill.ca (subject: Proof%20of%20Enrollment%20Letter) (Law Admissions office.)
+Prior to course registration, you can request this letter by admissions.law [at] mcgill.ca (subject: Proof%20of%20Enrollment%20Letter) (emailing) the Law Admissions office.

 Get your ID card